Edge modes in subwavelength resonators in one dimension: Hermitian case

 The peculiarity of such defect structures is the support for edge modes.
 These modes have frequencies that lay in the band gap and thus are particularly robust with respect to perturbations.
 Furthermore, they are spatially localised near the defect.

 To show the existence of an edge mode, we compute the subwavelength resonances of a finite but large array having the same geometrical defect.
-In the three-dimensional case, it has been shown that this is indeed an accurate approximation \cite{ammari.davies.ea2023Spectral}. \cref{fig: hermtian edgemode plot} shows the existence of edge modes. \cref{fig: spectrum edgemode setup} illustrates that the frequencies of the edge modes are well-separated from the bulk, and lay inside the band gap. \cref{fig: spectrum edgemode setup} is of particular interest as it suggests that the spectrum of the finite approximation converges exponentially to the continuous spectrum of the periodic structure.
-The exponential convergence is the result of the absence of long-range interactions in the system \cite{ammari.davies.ea2023Spectral, lin.santosa2013Resonances, lin2016perturbation, lu.marzuola.ea2022Defect}.
+In the three-dimensional case, it has been shown that this is indeed an accurate approximation \cite{ammari.davies.ea2023Spectral}. \Cref{fig: hermtian edgemode plot} shows the existence of edge modes. \Cref{fig: spectrum edgemode setup} illustrates that the frequencies of the edge modes are well-separated from the bulk and lay inside the band gap.
+This figure is of particular interest as it suggests that the spectrum of the finite approximation that does not lay in the band gap converges to the continuous spectrum of the periodic structure.
+In \Cref{fig: convergence relative error hermtian} we consider the frequencies in the band gap and compute a convergence scaling roughly as $\BO(n^{-10})$, where $n$ is the number of resonators in the structure.
+This exponential convergence is due to the fact that the dimension of the lattice is equal to that of the physical space \cite{ammari.davies.ea2023Spectral, lin.santosa2013Resonances, lin2016perturbation, lu.marzuola.ea2022Defect}.

 As mentioned before, edge frequencies laying in the band gap are typically robust to perturbations.
-In \cref{fig: stability hermitian edge mode}, we show that these frequencies are only minimally influenced by slightly perturbing the distances between the resonators via
+In \Cref{fig: stability hermitian edge mode}, we show that these frequencies are only minimally influenced by slightly perturbing the distances between the resonators via

 with $\mathcal{N}(0,\sigma^2)$ being a uniform distribution with standard deviation $\sigma$ and mean-value zero.
 In particular, they remain in the band gap.
 We thus call these edge modes \emph{topologically protected}.